MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/vmbus-device-not-load.md

 ---
 title: VMBus device doesn't load
-description: Describes an issue in which the VMBus device doesn't load on a virtual machine that was created by using Virtual Server 2005 or Virtual PC 2007. ms.date: 09/08/2020
+description: Describes an issue in which the VMBus device doesn't load on a virtual machine. ms.date: 09/08/2020
 author: Deland-Han
 ms.author: delhan